mcarrickscott/modarith/simd/README.md

+# Exploiting SIMDs for faster finite field arithmetic

+Consider an SIMD environment where SIMD registers are divided into *n* 64-bit lanes, For the Intel AVX512 architecture there would be 8 such lanes.
+Consider each lane as being the 64-bit data registers available to an independent virtual machine.
+Now recall that the script generated finite field code is fully constant time.
+Therefore an identical stream of data-independent instructions can be executed by each lane, each processing different data.

+Clearly all of these virtual machines can share the same program counter, stack register, and memory.

+In this way more than one simultaneous but independent calculation can be performed, one in each lane.
+The speed up achievable in terms of throughput will be very close to the number of lanes.

+Modern processors contain multiple cores, which are independent processors each equipped with their own SIMD capabilities, and their own independent memory resource.
+So multiple threads each capable of processing *n* virtual finite field calculators could be executing simultaneously.

+Sounds good, but there are some limitations to this approach.

+First while it can massively increase throughput, it does nothing for latency.
+Using SIMDs to improve latency is possible in settings where parallelism is plentiful and inherent to the algorithm being executed.
+And in our experience algorithms using finite field arithmetic like RFC7748 do have a limited amount of such parallelism, but not enough to come close to achieving a times *n* improvement in latency.

+Second, a modern 64-bit architecture supports an integer multiplication instruction that generates a 128-bit product.
+SIMDs typically do not, and must be content to perform 32-bit multiplications that produce a 64-bit product that will fit inside of a lane.
+So basically our virtual machines are 32-bit processors and not 64-bit processors.
+This is a limitation that is not inherent to SIMDs, a better SIMD might in future remove this restriction (and the Intel AVX-IFMA architecture is already a step in that direction).

+Third, the proposed method depends on the algorithm being constant time.
+In cryptography this is often regarded as being an essential requirement anyway, to avoid timing based side channel attackers.
+But in some contexts, like signature verification with a public key, it is not and non-constant time implementations are commonly used, and are faster.
+One simple response would be to implement in constant time anyway, even if not necessary from a security viewpoint.

 # Experimental SIMD implementation

 Here we provide versions of the scripts which implement finite field arithmetic using C language intrinsics which exploit the